Leaflet/Leaflet/FAQ.md

 #### What map tiles can I use with Leaflet?
 Is it limited to OpenStreetMap?

-Leaflet is provider-agnostic, meaning you can use any map provider as long as it doesn't contradict its terms of use, or even roll your own tiles.
+Leaflet is provider-agnostic, meaning you can use any map provider as long as you conform to its terms of use.
+You can roll your own tiles as well.
-[OpenStreetMap](http://openstreetmap.org) is the most popular data source among different tile providers though.
+[OpenStreetMap](http://openstreetmap.org) is the most popular data source among different tile providers, but there are providers that use other sources.

 Check out [this example](http://leaflet-extras.github.io/leaflet-providers/preview/) with half a hundred different layers to choose from.